twineworks/tweakflow/site/content/reference.md

 function
 > f("Foo", "Bar")
 ["F", "o", "o", "B", "a", "r"]

 ```

+The following type casts are supported:

+Function as boolean

+All function values cast to boolean `true`.

 The signature of a function can be inspected calling [fun.signature](/modules/std.html#signature) from the standard library.